A couple of weeks ago, I’ve created a massive list of gig economy jobs for extra income that include 94 gig jobs.

 Rakuten is a cash-back shopping site where you can earn 1% to 25% on purchases you make from more than 2,500 online retailers.

 I downloaded Rakuten free browser extension to get automatically notified when cashback is available, so I don’t miss the cashback.
 It looks like this:

 #8 Mr. Rebates, net income $92.05

 Same as Rakuten, Mr. Rebates is a cash-back shopping site where you can earn 1% to 25% on purchases you make from more than 2,500 online retailers.
 Mr. Rebates also offers a free browser extension to get automatically notified when cashback is available.

 I spent an average of 10 hours a week on my side hustle.
 Is it hard?
 Not really.
 As you can see, most of my side hustle is online selling which does not require much skill and time to start.
-Once items are live online, I just wait and wait until it sold.
+Once items are live online, I just wait and wait until they sold.
 Packing and shipping are not difficult jobs either.

 Now, it’s your turn!
 What income streams are you working on now?
 Share your thought below or mentioned me on Twitter.
 I would love to hear your story.